avocado-framework/avocado/docs/source/GetStartedGuide.rst

     # Add avocado repository and install avocado
     sudo curl https://repos-avocadoproject.rhcloud.com/static/avocado-el.repo -o /etc/yum.repos.d/avocado.repo
     sudo yum install avocado

+The LTS (Long Term Supportability) repositories are also available for Enterprise Linux.
+Please refer to the `Avocado Long Term Supportability`_ thread and to your package management docs on how to switch to the ``avocado-lts`` repo.

 Generic installation from a GIT repository
 ------------------------------------------